Farzy/farzy.org/content/books/histoire-populaire-empire-americain/index.en.md

 For example, characters that we see in a rather positive (Churchill, Theodore Roosevelt, Carter...) or just mixed (the banker J.P.
 Morgan, the Rockefeller family...) light appear here as monsters!
 Racists, liars, bloodthirsty, greedy, accomplices or sponsors of crimes.

-I think that's what I remember above all: not everything is all white or all black, we must not burn or hate the USA after reading this comic book or the book that served as a model, but we must stop idealizing them.
+Be careful however not to interpret this comics only in the context of emotion!
+I think that's what I will keep above all: not everything is all black and white, one must not hate the USA after reading this comic book (or the book that served as a model) but we have to stop idealizing this country.

-I think we must take a step back, not seek revenge, not do worse, not set off an opposite swing: a "benevolent" oppression, revolt or counter-attack would not cancel out the oppressions of the past, they would only lead us towards an even worse, even totalitarian system.
+I think we must take a step back, not seek revenge, not do worse, not trigger an opposite pendulum movement: oppression, revolt or a "benevolent" counter-attack do not cancel out the oppressions of the past, they would only lead us towards an even worse, even totalitarian system.

 Fortunately, the comic ends on a hopeful note.
-I also hope that the USA will be completely humanized one day, because I don't like totalitarian alternatives at all :sweat_smile:
+Moreover, shortly after I read this book, Donald Trump was not re-elected at the end of 2020, all is not so bad in the USA :sweat_smile: